-The woman employed as a companion would be a woman of high social standing (similar to that of her mistress), who needed the financial benefits of a paying position.
+The woman employed as a companion would be someone of high social standing, similar to that of her mistress.
+However, she needed the financial benefits of a paying position.

-Until around the mid-20th century, many upper- and middle-class women spent a lot of time at home, so a lady’s companion was employed to provide conversation and company, as well as helping to entertain guests and give directions to servants, just as the lady of the house would.
+Until around the mid-20th century, many upper- and middle-class women spent a lot of time at home, so a lady’s companion was employed to provide conversation and company.
+She would also help with entertaining guests and give directions to servants, just as the lady of the house would.